johnh865/webvoter/vote/templates/vote/about.md

 **By John Huang**

-Webvoter is a simple online tool to create polls and elections using a variety of traditional and experimental voting methods.
-In additional to the traditional "first-past-the-post", or [plurality](https://en.wikipedia.org/wiki/Plurality_(voting)), voting method, WebVoter includes:
+Webvoter is a simple online tool to create polls and elections using a variety of traditional and experimental voting methods using ranked or scored ballots.

 Ranked Ballot Methods
 ---------------------